gangabiswa/FinancialTracker/README.md

 Express gratitude towards those who provided help, guidance, or resources:

 - Thank you to [Raymond] for continuous support and guidance.
-- A special thanks to Husnain Arif, Manvir, Anita for their help.
+- A special thanks to Husnain Arif, Manvir, paul ,Anita for their help.